-An electrical outage is most common in the rural areas, however they can happen at anytime and anywhere.
-Like other electrical appliance in your home, the HOOT system uses electricity to operate and will not operate properly until power is restored.
+An electrical outage is most common in rural areas.
+However, they can happen at any time and anywhere.
+Like other electrical appliances in your home, the HOOT system uses electricity to operate and will not operate properly until power is restored.
 It is important to curve your water usage.
 If you continue to use water by flushing toilets, washing dishes, and taking showers, your HOOT System will continue to fill.
-Be water wise during a power outage.
-Your HOOT System is designed to have about a one-day supply of emergency storage space in the pump chamber, so it is important to reduce and limit your water usage to a minimum, especially if you don’t know when power will be restored.
+Be water-wise during a power outage.
+Your HOOT System is designed to have about a one-day supply of emergency storage space in the pump chamber, so it is important to reduce and limit your water usage to a minimum, especially if you don't know when power will be restored.

 When power is restored, make sure that power to your HOOT system is also restored.
 Check that the blower is on and that the front panel lights are also on.
 Check for any tripped circuit breakers, as needed.